tuckergol/student2/_posts/2023-09-05-Daily_Plan_Three.md

 Expand on Time Box/lab notebook and improve work by polishing blog and preparing to present progress in Pair Showcase.

 - Present Time Box in second Live Review
-- Prepare for Pair Showcase by establishing a following of class principles discussed in class and collaborating with peers and in Pair
+- Prepare for Pair Showcase by following principles discussed in class and collaborating with peers and Pair
+- Work with JavaScript Outputs
-- Ask questions: what can I do to improve?
+- Ask questions: what can I do to improve what I already have?
+Preparation for Pair Showcase (revision/polishing)